rust-lang/reference/src/glossory.md

 ### Dynamically Sized Type

 A dynamically sized type (DST) is a type without a statically known size or alignment.

 ### Expression

 An expression is a combination of values, constants, variables, operators and functions that evaluate to a single value, with or without side-effects.

 For example, `2 + (3 * 4)` is an expression that returns the value 14.

+### Initialized

+A variable is initialized if it has been assigned a value and hasn't since been moved from.
+All other lvalues are assumed to be initialized.
+Only unsafe Rust can create such an lvalue without initializing it.

 ### Prelude